 Family Resorts and Hotels in Ulster County

 This 30-room boutique hotel in the heart of cozy Saugerties offers Insta-worthy views of Esopus Creek from each room’s private balcony.
-Built on the site of a former paper mill, it keeps the integrity of its industrial past while offering a high level of service.
-There’s a restaurant onsite—with a kids’ menu—and the town itself provides families with a Main Street shopping experience, including a must-visit candy store, Krause’s Chocolates.
+Built on a former paper mill site, it keeps the integrity of its industrial past while offering a high level of service.
+There’s a restaurant on-site—with a kids’ menu—and the town itself provides families with a Main Street shopping experience, including a must-visit candy store, Krause’s Chocolates.
 Also: Don’t skip a stop at Opus 40, a sculpture park just outside of town.

-RELATED: 30 Things to Do in the Hudson Valley with Kids
+RELATED: 35 Things to Do in the Hudson Valley With Kids

 This Victorian-style castle is an old-world resort with charming accommodations and stunning grounds.
-A full lineup of activities, including archery, boating on the lake, and tennis, attracts legions of families, many of whom are return guests.
+A full lineup of activities, including archery, boating on the lake, and tennis attracts legions of families, many of whom are return guests.
 All meals plus a dainty afternoon tea are included in your rate.
-There’s entertainment and for when you’re in need of some true relaxation, a spa.
+There’s entertainment, and for when you require some true relaxation, a spa.
 If you are on a tight budget, this may not be for you—except as a worthy splurge.
-Keep your eyes out for periodic deals where kids can stay and eat free.
+Keep your eyes out for periodic deals where kids can stay and eat FREE.
 If you don't want to drive, take a bus from Port Authority to New Paltz, where, with a 24-hour notice, the resort will pick you up.

-The Rocking Horse Ranch offers endless all-season family activities from kayaking to an indoor water park.
-Photo courtesy of the ranch.
+Rocking Horse Ranch offers endless all-season family activities, from kayaking to a new water park.

 This resort is a dude ranch that doesn’t sit on its high horse.
 Rates are all-inclusive, so there are no surprises when it comes time to pay.
 Meals, activities, and entertainment don’t cost an extra dime.
-The ranch offers supervised programs for kids of all ages.
-Infants and toddlers are well cared for at The Little Tykes Nursery, with its 3-to-1 staff-child ratio.
-Older children have their own supervised programs and will have a ball riding ponies and splashing in the weatherproof indoor water park.
-This is not the place to come if you’re seeking tranquility—but if you’re looking for rambunctious, good, clean fun and a non-pretentious environment less than two hours from Manhattan, definitely check it out.
+One add-on that is worth it: The ranch offers supervised programs for kids of all ages for $20/day.
+Infants and toddlers are well cared for at The Little Tykes Nursery, with its 3-to-1 staff-to-child ratio.
+Older children have their own supervised programs and will have a ball riding ponies and playing mini golf.
+Childcare is limited to one 75-minute session per child per day.
+There's also a weatherproof indoor water park and a brand new outdoor splash complex.
+This is not the place to come if you’re seeking tranquility—but if you’re looking for rambunctious, good, clean fun, and a non-pretentious environment less than two hours from Manhattan, definitely check it out.

-If you’re looking for an out-of-the-box experience, spend the night at a bona fide lighthouse any Thursday-Sunday.
-Saugerties Lighthouse is situated on a remote shoal, which you get to by walking a flat half-mile trail.
-The lighthouse rents two bedrooms, each with a double bed, but larger families renting both rooms can request cots.
-There is one bathroom shared by both rooms.
+Though it's not currently taking new reservations for 2021, if you’re looking for an out-of-the-box experience, keep the Saugerties Lighthouse in mind for a future trip.
+Situated on a remote shoal, which you get to by walking a flat half-mile trail, the lighthouse rents two bedrooms, each with a double bed.
+Larger families renting both rooms can request cots.
+There is one shared bathroom.
 A home-cooked breakfast is also included in the rate.
-There is no air conditioning (but there are fans) and there’s heat in the winter.
+There is no air conditioning (but there are fans), and there’s heat in the winter.

 Family Resorts and Hotels in Dutchess County

 These sister properties are located in the charming village of Rhinebeck.
 It’s a great walking village, loaded with shops and galleries.
 The food scene is thriving, with scores of family options, including the kid-favorite Gigi Skizza (flatbread pizza) served at Gigi’s Trattoria.
-With a total of 73 rooms between the two, The Beekman Arms claims to be America’s oldest operating inn, and the rooms are scattered in several historic buildings.
-The Delamater Inn, on the other hand, offers rooms as well as seven spacious guest cottages clustered around a courtyard.
+With 80 rooms, The Beekman Arms claims to be America’s oldest operating inn, and the rooms are scattered in several historic buildings.
+On the other hand, the Delamater Inn offers rooms as well as seven spacious guest cottages around a courtyard.
 Several of these cottages are kid-friendly.
-While antiques and fireplaces won't work for every family, this atmospheric inn will certainly please many.
-Sunday brunch at the Tavern at the Beekman Arms is a whopping winner that will fill you up for the rest of the day.
+While antiques and fireplaces won't work for every family, this atmospheric inn certainly pleases many.
+Sunday brunch at the Tavern at the Beekman Arms is a winner that fills you up for the rest of the day.

 You don’t have to spend an arm and a leg to stay in the Hudson Valley.
 The Roosevelt Inn is a family-owned motel that harkens back to a simpler time.
 The 25 rooms are clean and comfortable.
 Choose between a deluxe room or a less expensive “rustic” room.
 A robust continental breakfast is served at the on-premises coffee shop, which is included in the rate.
 Sit at one of the old-fashioned stools at the counter for a diner-esque experience.
 The helpful owners take pride in their property and are an excellent resource for all things local.
 The motel is just a mile from the FDR Home and Library and within easy walking distance of the palatial Vanderbilt Estate.